kencford/Ken_Crawford_Portfolio/README.md

 # Ken_Crawford_Portfolio
-Rutgers Coding Bootcamp - Assignment 2 - Portfolio for Ken Crawford
+Portfolio for Ken Crawford modifications Nov 26, 2021

+Updated so as to provide the following:
+ - Updated portfolio featuring Project 1 and two homework assignments
+ - Display contact information
+ - Link to LinkedIn
+ - Link for viewing resume